 - Store in airtight containment.
 Read more on how to store dehydrated foods.

-Watch for case hardening (when outside gets hard quickly - not allowing the moisture to escape).
-This is particularly problematic in dense skinned berries, grapes, small tomatoes, etc.
+- Watch for case hardening (when outside gets hard quickly – not allowing the moisture to escape).
+This is particularly problematic in dense-skinned corn, grape tomatoes, etc.